rbind/pengliu/content/home/teaching.md

 widget: custom
 ---

-# This is an example of using the *custom* widget to create your own homepage section.

 I am a teaching instructor for the following courses at Iowa State University:

 - STAT 402: Design of Experiments